Dosage Form: topical solution

-- touch the treated knee or allow another person to touch the knee treated with Diclofenac Sodium Topical Solution until your knee is completely dry.
+Do not touch the treated knee or allow another person to touch the knee treated with Diclofenac Sodium Topical Solution until your knee is completely dry.

 cover your knee with clothing until your knee is completely dry.

 put sunscreen, insect repellant, lotion, moisturizer, cosmetics, or other topical medicines on your knee until it is completely dry.

 How should I store Diclofenac Sodium Topical Solution?

-Store Diclofenac Sodium Topical Solution at room temperature between 68°F to 77°F (20°C to 25°C).
+Store Diclofenac Sodium Topical Solution between 68°F to 77°F (20°C to 25°C).

 Keep Diclofenac Sodium Topical Solution and all medicines out of the reach of children.